alexventuraio/devminipost/README.md

 * We should handle Subscriptions as a separate table so that we can join it with Users.
 * We should implement something like `Pundint` or `CanCanCan` to handle user permissions.
+* Once we have the JS behavior to add remove prizes dynamically when creating Competitions, we should refactor the logic in `new` action of `CompetitionsController`.